CDAT/cdms/docs/source/manual/cdms_1.rst

 attribute are then written to the file.

 Masking is covered in `Section 2.9 <cdms_2.html#2.9>`__.
-See also the documentation of the Python Numeric and MA modules, on which ``cdms.MV`` is based, at
+See also the documentation of the Python Numpy and MA modules, on which ``cdms.MV`` is based, at

 `http://www.numpy.org/ <http://www.numpy.org/>`__.